 What causes mitochondrial health to decline?

-Like most major systems of the body, mitochondrial health can decline as we age, and in fact this can be the primary factor impacting mitochondrial health.
-In our youth and early adulthood, our mitochondria produce CoQ10 and free radicals in equal amounts, but as we start to age, we can begin to produce less CoQ10 yet continue to produce the same amount of free radicals.
+Like most major systems of the body, mitochondrial health can decline as we age, and in fact, this can be the primary factor impacting mitochondrial health.
+In our youth and early adulthood, our mitochondria produce enough CoQ10 and other antioxidants to prevent the accumulation of free radicals, but as we start to age, we can begin to produce less CoQ10 yet continue to produce the same amount of free radicals.
 As a result, we can begin to experience CoQ10 deficiency, which allows the free radicals to cause adverse effects such as cellular and DNA damage in our human tissues.
 Although this can happen naturally as we age, mitochondrial health is influenced by more than just aging.
-Lifestyle factors, including nutrition levels, not getting enough sleep and not exercising enough can also cause a decline in mitochondrial health.
+Lifestyle factors, including eating a diet high in fat, sugar, or processed foods, not getting enough sleep, and not exercising enough can also cause a decline in mitochondrial health.
 We first begin to notice the evidence of a decline in mitochondrial health as increased feelings of sluggishness and slower recovery, but over time this can impact health and performance.

 What are the signs of a decline in mitochondrial health?

 While everyone experiences a decline in mitochondrial health differently, there are some common symptoms that indicate that your mitochondria may be suffering.
-Common signs include:
+Signs that your mitochondria may need some support include:

-Many of the above signs can simply be factors of aging, but did you know it’s possible to improve mitochondrial health regardless of age?
+Many of the above signs can simply be factors of aging, but did you know it's possible to improve mitochondrial health regardless of age?
 Although our mitochondrial health can be impacted in large part by our age, it can also be attributed to a number of lifestyle factors that can be controlled.
-When mitochondrial health is improved, many of the above symptoms are abated, allowing individuals to look and feel younger and more vital.
+When your mitochondrial health is supported, you can feel younger and more vital.

-How does a CoQ10 supplement help improve mitochondrial health?
+How does a CoQ10 supplement help support mitochondrial health?